 And though this goes without saying, most film critics are men (who clearly are not the target audience).
 It seems like an obvious point to make, but it matters.
 Films made for a female audience are overwhelmingly negatively reviewed by men.
 Hell, just 3 years ago it was revealed that that male reviewers wholly outnumber female reviewers on the Rotten Tomatoes.
 None of this is news though.
 These gender disparities are common knowledge at this point.
 Still, every time one of these female-targeted films makes a ton of money despite horrid reviews, it’s a reminder that male critics don’t make or break how well these films do with female audiences.

 Women are thirsty for their needs to be met in media.
 And that includes our sexual needs.
 Fifty Shades Darker isn’t the best erotic film for women out there by far.
 But it got a wide release and has the ability to be seen by a very large amount of women at their local multiplex.
 It won’t change any lives, but it will give many ladies what they want.
 After all, that’s how E.L.
 James’ book series became so popular in the first place.
 She was never seen as a great writers by anyone; she merely scratched an itch in just the right spot.
+She also ripped off another writer, who is frankly more talented than her and there’s really no getting around that.
+I don’t see why that should stop anyone for enjoying it for what it is.
 Fifty Shades Darker was never going to win Oscars, but I do believe it did its best to improve on the material.

 The only real power a male critic has lies in how a piece of media is regarded.
 Their influence in terms of film ranking and choosing which films are “great cinema” is undeniable.
 But, to be blunt, it is also undeniable how little the average female watcher gives a shit.
 And as Hollywood continues to neglect to meet the needs of female watchers, the question of “great cinema” goes out the window.
 When people are starving, they’ll eat anything.